Hevne/RTS_Balacing_Hevne/README.md

 *Although Civilization VI is not an RTS, there are 5 ways to assure your victory (Culture, Science, Economy, Faith or Militar based) This makes the gameplay gain a lot of depth and making the player think about how he is supposed to play according to the circumstances.

-## Some tips about Resource Gathering
+<h2 id="Some tips about Balanced Resource Gathering">  Some tips about Balanced Resource Gathering   </h2>

 As I said in the last section, resource gathering offers a huge flexibility for the designer and there's not really a way to prove how a resource gathering system is either balanced or unbalanced since this will be determined by the context of the play scenario and how the game is supposed to be.

 Some things a designer must take in account when designing a resource system are: